47018rohit/rohit/README.md

 ## 🚀 About Me

 - 👋 Hi, I’m Rohit
-- 👀 I’m a Front-end Development
+- 👀 I’m a Front-end Developer
 - 🌱 I’m currently working on react and learning backend

 ## 🔗 📫 How to reach me ...